zkreations/icons/README.md

 | `--i-stroke`     | `2`
 | `--i-size`       | `20px`

 ## Inline SVG

-Choose any icon from the [demo page](https://icons.zkreations.com/), click "**Copy code**", and paste the code wherever you need it in your project, that's it.
+Choose any icon from the [demo page](https://icons.zkreations.com/), copy its code, and paste it into your project.

 ## SVG Sprite